davkow/on-my-bookshelf/docs/index.md

 # on-my-bookshelf service API

 This is a mock API to simulate the REST interface of an imaginary service.

 This API can be integrated with applications that allow people to track their books.
+Developers can add their own additional features and apply their own branding.

 ## Overview